rsdoiel/antenna/planet.md

 ---

-## Camp confirms 27 children, staff killed in Texas floods
+## Texas floods death toll passes 80, likely to rise further

 date: 2025-07-07, from: RTÉ News

-Christian summer camp Camp Mystic has confirmed that 27 campers and counsellors have died in catastrophic flooding on the Guadalupe River in central Texas.
+A Christian girls' summer camp in central Texas has said that at least 27 campers and counsellors were among those who perished in the catastrophic flooding over the weekend, while emergency responders are still searching for dozens of missing people.

 <br>